Kristina is a caregiver to two children, and a volunteer. She enjoys writing, cooking, green living, gardening, &

 Taking a long road trip with children can be fun but very exhausting!
-My husband, Ryan, and I have two toddlers (15 months apart), and we travel across the Midwest 2-3 times each year.
+My husband, Ryan, and I have two toddlers (15 months apart), and we travel across the Midwest 2 to 3 times each year.
 Our main road trip is to Kansas to visit my husband's family.
-It's an eight hour trip (more like 10-11 with stops), so we've gotten to test out plenty of activities on the road.
-What I've discovered, through trial and error, is that simple is better!
-Road trips are especially tricky with toddlers because they don't fully grasp why they're stuck in a car seat for hours.
+It's an eight-hour trip (more like 10-11 with stops), so we've gotten to test out plenty of activities on the road.
+Through trial and error, I've discovered that simple is better!
+Road trips are especially tricky with toddlers because they don't fully understand the concept of being stuck in a car seat for hours.
 They know we are going on a trip, but they don't understand the concept of time yet.
-We try to be as prepared as possible, in order to try and ward off any inevitable meltdowns!
+We try to be as prepared as possible to try and ward off any inevitable meltdowns!

 If you have a long trip ahead with your kiddos, check out my five activity suggestions.
-These activities will help keep everyone happy in the car (for at least a little bit!)
+The following activities will help keep everyone happy in the car (for at least a little bit!):